Master's Programme in Computer, Communication and Information Sciences - Machine Learning, Data Science and Artificial

 In addition to normal Master’s programme, Macadamia will be offered as a doctoral track in the academic year 2018-2019.
 Doctoral track means that some of the students selected to the Macadamia major can have their studies tailored towards a research career and can start working towards PhD in one of the department’s research groups already during their Master studies.
 The applicants are asked to indicate their interest in entering the doctoral track in their application's motivation letter.
 Out of those applicants who have in their motivation letter indicated their interest in entering the doctoral track, the best ones will be interviewed.

-The major in Machine Learning and Data Mining (Macadamia) covers a wide range of topics in modern computational data analysis and modelling methodologies.
+The major in Machine Learning, Data Science and Artificial Intelligence (Macadamia) covers a wide range of topics in modern computational data analysis and modelling methodologies.

 A Macadamia graduate

 - is able to formalize data analysis problems in terms of the underlying statistical and computational principles;

 - is able to assess the suitability of different machine learning methods for solving a particular new problem encountered in industry or academia, and apply the methods to the problem;

 - can interpret the results of a machine learning algorithm, assess their credibility, and communicate the results with experts of other fields;

 - can implement common machine learning methods, and design and implement novel algorithms by modifying the existing approaches;